lamielle/nginx-docker/README.md

 nginx-docker
 ============

-Nginx wrapped in a tiny busybox-based Docker conatiner.
+Nginx wrapped in a tiny busybox-based Docker container.